-Confirming its stature as a national leader in cybersecurity education, Whatcom Community College was designated by the National Security Agency (NSA) and the Department of Homeland Security as a National Center of Academic Excellence in Information Assurance / Cyber Defense 2-year education (CAE2Y) in 2014.
+Confirming its stature as a national leader in cybersecurity education, Whatcom Community College was designated by the National Security Agency (NSA) and the Department of Homeland Security as a National Center of Academic Excellence Cyber Defense 2-Year Education (CAE-2Y) in 2014.
 Whatcom was among the first community colleges in the United States to earn this distinction, which recognizes colleges that are models of education and training in the information assurance field with curriculum mapped to the NSA's latest requirements.
-The College was initially named a National Center of Academic Excellence in Information Assurance / Cybersecurity in 2011.
+WCC was initially named a National Center of Academic Excellence in Information Assurance/Cybersecurity in 2011.
 This new designation, which extends through the 2021 academic year, follows an extensive review of Whatcom's program by the NSA that confirms the curriculum meets stringent, new standards.